abusafayatarefin92/J2EE_R37/JAVA/CheckPointsAnswer/Checkpoints_Ch_06.md

 		return num2;
 }
 ```
 The keywords public and static are examples of modifiers.
 The following int indicates that the method will return an int after being executed.
-The name of the method is max and it takes two int's as data parameters.
+The name of the
+method is max and it takes two int's as data parameters.

-The part between the braces is the body of the loop and it this part that does the actual work.
-In this case so will it be checked which of the parameters that is biggest and the value of this parameter is returned to the caller of the method.
+The part between the braces is the body of the loop and this part that does the actual work.
+In this case so will it be checked which of the parameters that
+is biggest and the value of this parameter is returned to the caller of the method.

 A method is invoked by using the name of the method combined with the same number and type of actual parameter values as in the definition of the method.